 The kids did participate in the Junior Ranger Program at Elijah Clark.
 We haven’t done a Georgia Junior Ranger badge in a while because they used to be the same for all the parks.
 I’m happy to report that they’ve changed it and now offer a pin for each different park.

 Junior Ranger Badges look so different right now.
 But the kids still enjoyed completing it!

-We stayed 4 nights at Elijah Clark State Park and it was the perfect amount of time.
+We stayed 4 nights at Elijah Clark and it was the perfect amount of time.
 The bathrooms were clean and each is it’s own shower/toilet/separate room, so you don’t even have to worry about running into other campers while brushing your teeth.